a-ast/akeneo-data-generator/README.md

 ## Getting started

-- Clone this repository and `cd` into it.
-- Run `docker-compose pull`.
-- Run `bin/composer.sh install --prefer-dist` to install the project's dependencies.
+Have a Akeneo PIM 1.8 installed.

-## Generate a web api token for your PIM
+## Generate a web api token from your PIM (here the dev version installed through official docker images)

-Run `docker-compose exec akeneo app/console pim:oauth-server:create-client`
+Run `docker-compose exec fpm bin/console pim:oauth-server:create-client`

 The command will return the following credentials:

 ```
+A new client has been added.
 client_id: myClientId
 secret: mySecret
 ```

+## Install this repository

+- Clone this repository and `cd` into it.
+- Run `docker-compose pull`.
+- Run `bin/composer.sh install --prefer-dist` to install the project's dependencies.

-## Running the web api sandbox
+## Use the web api sandbox

 - Run `bin/console.sh` to run the `app/console` script.

+## Run the test command

-- Run `bin/console.sh nidup:sandbox 192.168.7.175 8080 myClientId mySecret` to run the sandbox command.
+- Run `bin/console.sh nidup:sandbox:test myIp myPort myClientId mySecret` to run the sandbox command.

 ## Thanks